Skip to main content

 }

-Preview tab: Showing the content rendered exactly as it will appear on the Task Page
+This tab will show the content rendered exactly as it will appear on the Task Page.

-Raw tab: Showing the response in the raw format (in JSON) from the API response.
+This tab will show the content rendered in raw format (JSON) from the API response.

-• Presenting Content: If the request to the external API is successful, the response JSON will be parsed to the HTML of the widget and render the JSON “elements” in the following way.
+If the request to the external API is successful, the response JSON will be parsed into the HTML of the widget and render the JSON elements in the following way.

 • All content in the JSON file will be presented generically in one single, scrollable view without adding any pagination or anything other than standard styling and positioning of the elements.